matheuristic/dotfiles/software.md

   example GNU `diff` is installed as `gdiff`)
 - `gawk` (GNU
   [AWK](https://www.gnu.org/software/gawk/manual/gawk.html))
-- `git` (it is recommended to disable the default macOS Git credential helper that stores Git credentials in the macOS keychain, see below)
+- `git` (it is recommended to override the default system-wide macOS Git credential helper setting which is to store Git credentials in the macOS keychain, see below)
 - `gnupg2`
 - `gsed` (GNU [sed](https://www.gnu.org/software/sed/))
 - `htop`